 The actual delivery of written request for review within 5 business days, excluding nationally recognized holidays and weekends, to the Superintendent and/or his/her designee by any means.

 Testing Program.
-Testing shall be accomplished by the analysis of a urine specimen obtained from staff.
+Testing shall be accomplished by the analysis of a urine/saliva specimen obtained from staff.
 Collection and testing procedures shall be established, maintained, and administered by a Board approved testing vendor to ensure, among other things, the following:

 Randomness of selection procedures